 Spectrum Sports Package Value Summary

-Spectrum TV is a good premium option for daily-watcher sports fans who need a mix of sports, league passes, and regional network access.
+Spectrum TV is a good premium option for daily-watcher sports fans who need a mix of sports, league passes, and regional network access for the 2023 season.

 Unfortunately, it comes with premium pricing as well — promotions start in the $70–105 range including the $5 sports package.
 You have to purchase a full channel bundle to access add-ons like MLB and NBA league games.